-Our Staff will be ready to respond to campers upon their arrival.
-Some kids need “quiet time” at first with reduced instructions and stimuli, and some want to know “everything right away!”
-Still, others feel fine once they are “connected” with the counselor, campers in their cabin, the Health Center, cubby space, their bed, facilities, activities, and routines.
-That’s why the “First Letter Home,” especially if “distressful,” is often a very premature (and sometimes a very dramatic) reaction!
-Wait for the “second letter home,” and call us if you’re still concerned.
-Additionally, it helps most campers to hear from home while they are away.
-You can visit our Communicating at Camp page to explore the many ways of staying in touch with your child, such as letters and emails.
+Our staff will be ready to respond to campers upon their arrival.
+Some kids need some quiet time at first with reduced instructions and stimuli, and some want to know everything right away!
+Still, others feel fine once they are connected with the counselor, campers in their cabin, the Health Center, cubby space, their bed, facilities, activities, and routines.
+That’s why the first letter home, especially if distressful, is often a very premature (and sometimes a very dramatic) reaction!
+Wait for the second letter home and call us if you’re still concerned.

 Meanwhile, you may choose to build excitement and/or reduce anxiety by doing some pre-camp preparation.
 Express your confidence in your child’s ability to take care of himself or herself, knowing that asking for help is perfectly okay.
 Send along familiar items from home.
-Talk about the adventures awaiting your child, reuniting with old friends or making new ones (and which qualities your child possesses that other kids would be drawn to).
-In addition, Camp Barney offers opportunities to explore camp during the year to help your camper get more familiar with their surroundings before summer starts.
+Talk about the adventures awaiting your child, reuniting with old friends or making new ones, and which qualities your child possesses that other kids will be drawn to.